m4heshd/ufc-ripper/README.md

 The thing about Fight Pass is, you can't control how much of your quota it's going to burn.
 Also, repeated viewings waste a ton of data.
 But my love for MMA and UFC is unconditional.
 So I decided to whip up this tool to eliminate all of these mentioned issues.
 Then I thought, "Why not share this with the world?
 There might be a ton of other people like me around the world".
 So here we are.
-Hope you'd understand Dana. 🙂
+Hope you'd understand, Dana. 🙂

 # Support this project 🙏🏽

-I get it, this isn't a well-done tool.
-The code isn't super tidy, no tests, a lot of missing stuff, and a few bugs here and there.
+I get it, this isn't a perfect tool.
+There could be a few missing features and some bugs here and there.
 But this COULD improve a lot.
-Working on this project requires a lot of time and energy.
+Working on this project and testing on all targets requires a lot of time and energy.

 You can help me by buying me a few coffees ☕, so I'm all buzzed up and got time to work on this further.
 Or you can send a few monies my way to simply say thanks for the work that's already been done.

 **Wise is the preferred method for donations because PayPal takes a huge chunk (~22%) off of every donation _(ko-fi also uses PayPal)_.**

 [![Donate to m4heshd on Wise](https://i.ibb.co/s9nT2hfp/donate-on-wise.png)](https://wise.variatix.net/)